gsauthof/dracut-sshd/README.md

   between `*` and `!` as invalid password field tokens.
 Meaning that only `*` allows public key authentication while `!` blocks any login ([see also][i30]).
+- How to make password login possible?
+  A: If you accept the risk of having your root password in the unencrypted initrd, you can add `ALLOW_ROOT_PASSWORD_LOGIN=yes` in the `/etc/sysconfig/dracut-sshd` file.

 ## Related Work